graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 Then click on `Generate` for a ready to use Spring Boot app.
 All subsequently mentioned files and paths will be relative to this generated project.

-Spring for GraphQL adds many useful features including loading schema files, initializing GraphQL Java, and simplifying how to fetch the data with controller annotations.
+Spring for GraphQL adds many useful features including loading schema files, initializing GraphQL Java, and simplifying data fetching with controller annotations.

 Let's first use the Spring for GraphQL features to quickly build a working app.
 Later in this tutorial, we'll discuss how to replicate the Spring for GraphQL magic manually.

-# Schema
+## Schema

 Create a directory `src/main/resources/graphql`.